amantham20/AQS/README.md

 # AQS — Agile Quick Search

-A fast CLI tool to fuzzy-search your shell command history using `fzf`.
+A blazing-fast CLI tool to fuzzy-search your shell command history using `fzf`.
 Find and re-run recent commands instantly.

+**Written in Go for maximum performance** ⚡

 ## Features